 Student Transcripts - Unofficial student transcripts are available upon request and can usually be provided the same day as requested.
 Official transcripts must be requested in writing and may take up to a week.
 Grades for courses taken at outside institutions (i.e., Shasta College) may be posted on a student's transcript upon request.
 Once a grade is posted on the transcript, it cannot be removed.
 Transcript requests can also be made online at the school website.
-Accuracy of the transcript is the responsibility of the student as well as requesting official transcripts from outside institutions.
+Accuracy of the transcript and requesting official transcripts from outside institutions are the responsibilities of the student.